Why Mirror Swaps Cause Camera Issues on GM Vehicles — And Why Calibration Often Fails

 Common symptoms include clipped or cropped camera views, incorrect image framing, missing or incorrect guidelines, features that stop functioning, or a persistent hourglass icon.
 These issues are often assumed to be calibration failures.
 In reality, they are most often caused by a camera processing configuration mismatch created by the mirror change, not a fault with the cameras themselves.

-This Tech Note explains why normal calibration procedures often complete or partially complete, yet fail to resolve these issues.
+This Tech Note explains why normal calibration procedures often complete or partially complete yet fail to resolve these issues, and why standard dealer workflows do not correct them.

 The Primary Trigger: Mirror Swaps